TomoyukiNakama/hogandoc/README.md

 This is the distribution repository for **hogandoc**, a shape/diagram editing application.
 Prebuilt binaries for Windows / macOS / Linux are published as GitHub Releases.

-> ℹ️ Add a description of hogandoc's features here.
-This repository contains distribution artifacts only.

 ### Screenshot